kasra-sal/Basic_System_Administration_Home_Lab/README.md

 ## Peform Basic Account Security

-To have a more enforced policy, we will take advantage of policy hierarchy.
-To do this we will make a policy at the highest level, set general password policies and then enforce it down to lower level policies.
+In order to establish a more strictly enforced policy, we will utilize policy hierarchy.
+To achieve this, we will create a policy at the highest level, define general password policies, and then implement it down to lower level policies.

 https://user-images.githubusercontent.com/118489496/227737268-a82b4ccc-3b1f-4c02-97ae-9dd4f01007db.mp4